 There’s no secret to buying a house — but it does involve thinking differently than most people.
 “How much house can I afford” is a question not nearly enough people ask.

-I’m talking about the people who make the biggest purchases of their lives without fully understanding the true costs.
+There are too many people who make the biggest purchases of their lives without fully understanding the true costs.
 If you do so, you’ll undo years of hard work in other areas of your financial life.

 Luckily, there’s a good rule of thumb to help you find out exactly how much you can afford: The 28/36 rule.